p3r7/blog/_posts/2020-02-22-ai-dungeon-cli.md

 layout: post
 title: Play AI Dungeon like it's 1980
 description: Playing AI Dungeon on a hardware terminal
-summary: on an actual hardware terminal
+summary: On an actual hardware terminal
 tags: [vt320,retrocomputing]
 ---